waylayio/waylay-sdk-storage-py/docs/SubscriptionApi.md

 Delete All Bucket Subscriptions

-Remove all notification subscription on a bucket that match a given event and/or channel filter.
+Remove all notification subscriptions on a bucket that match a given event and/or channel filter.  > it can take a few minutes before this change > is fully effective on the forwarding of change events

 ### Example